A regular expression (regex) is a powerful way of specifying a complex search.

 This is a simplistic reference that skips the details.
 To get more exact

-information, see Henry Spencer's regex(7)
+information, see Henry Spencer's regex(7) manual page that is

 included in the source distribution.
 See section C Credits.